UnicosGaming/SchedulerApp/Tools/README.md

 KEY1:CE92C2C8-0B39-44B1-9798-11DD379B27C0
 ```

-The files that need the API KEY value must have a placeholder that the will use to replace by the corresponding value.
+The files that need the API KEY value must have a placeholder that will be used to be replaced by the corresponding value.

 Below there is an example of a file with the placeholder INSERT_KEY_HERE:
 ```